nhsconnect/nhslogin/src/interface-spec-doc-6.md

 **6.2.2.1	Request Syntax**

-The Client sends the FIDO UAF Registration Response Message (as per section 3.4.4 of the FIDO UAF Protocol Specification) to the Registration Response endpoint using HTTP POST.
+The Client sends the FIDO UAF Registration Response Message (as per FIDO UAF Protocol Specification, s3.4.4) to the Registration Response endpoint using HTTP POST.

 The following is a non-normative example of a regResponse Request: